cerplot/luigi/doc/design_and_limitations.rst

    this is just one of many types of things you can run.
 -  A file system abstraction where code doesn't have to care about where files are located.
 -  Atomic file system operations through this abstraction.
-   If a task crashes it won't lead to a broken state.
+   If a step crashes it won't lead to a broken state.
 -  The dependencies are decentralized.
    No big config file in XML.
-   Each task just specifies which inputs it needs and cross-module dependencies are trivial.
+   Each step just specifies which inputs it needs and cross-module dependencies are trivial.
 -  A web server that renders the dependency graph and does locking, etc for free.
 -  Trivial to extend with new file systems, file formats, and job types.
    You can easily write jobs that inserts a Tokyo Cabinet into Cassandra.